 However, as mentioned above, you can’t inject value into your property through provision of goods and services.

-Whether it’s mowing the lawn, fixing the roof or cleaning between tenants, all maintenance tasks will need to be handled by a non-disqualified contractor.
+Whether it’s mowing the lawn, fixing the roof, or cleaning between tenants, all maintenance tasks will need to be handled by an unrelated 3rd party.

 If you believe you can perform these tasks with quality and care (and while staying in compliance with IRS rules regarding IRA property management), then you may be a good fit to self-manage your own property.

 But if your time and energy would be better spent elsewhere, then a property manager can expertly handle these responsibilities for you.